ory/docs/docs/keto/sdk/api.md

 }
 ```

+_DeleteOryAccessControlPolicyRoleInternalServerError
-_DeleteOryAccessControlPolicyRoleInternalServerError handles this case with
+DeleteOryAccessControlPolicyRoleInternalServerError handles this case with
 default header values._

 #### Properties